AppLovin Corporation Class A Common Stock

 Research & Development Focus: Core Technology Areas:

-Innovation Pipeline: The company's elastic architecture facilitates rapid creation, testing, and global deployment of new features.
-R&D efforts are focused on cutting-edge technologies to meet evolving customer needs.
+- Innovation Pipeline: The underlying elastic architecture of solutions allows for rapid creation, testing, and global deployment of new features.

 Intellectual Property Portfolio: